-A 2012 study reported that 29.9% of frequent lucid dreamers used the lucid dream state to solve problems (e.g. working out tan effective fix for a programming bug that they were unable to address while awake), while 27.6% used lucid dreams to gain creative insight or inspiration (e.g. painting or composing original music).
+A 2012 study reported that 29.9% of frequent lucid dreamers used the lucid dream state to solve problems (e.g., working out an effective fix for a programming bug that they were unable to address while awake), while 27.6% used lucid dreams to gain creative insight or inspiration (e.g., painting or composing original music).

 The lucid dream state seems to be an ideal venue for both insight and creation, as it allows for a merger between conscious intent and autocreatively manifested dream content.
 Since dream characters are autocreatively manifested, but able to speak and interact, they can be an ideal point of access for otherwise unavailable insight or information.
 In an explorative 1989 study, lucid dreamers were instructed to ask characters they encountered while dreaming to draw original images, create original rhymes, and name real words unknown to the dreamer.
 The results were surprisingly impressive.
-In most cases, the dream characters were able not only to produce creative rhymes and images beyond the waking ability of the dreamer, but also to produce real words unknown to the dreamer.
+In most cases, the dream characters were able not only to come up with creative rhymes and images but also to produce real words unknown to the dreamer.
 Some dream characters even provided real words in languages the dreamers were not familiar with.

-Problem solving and creative ability may be less inhibited in the lucid dream state than in waking life.
-By enlisting the aid of dream characters and exploring the contents of one’s dreams while lucid, increased insight and creativity may applied to real-world tasks, projects, and problems.
+Problem-solving and creative ability may be less inhibited in the lucid dream state than in waking life.
+By enlisting the aid of dream characters and exploring the contents of one’s dreams while lucid, increased insight and creativity may be applied to real-world tasks, projects, and problems.

 A Final Note